On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Definitions

-For every hyperplane cover $\Lambda$ the matrix $A(\Lambda)$ is equivalent to some \textit{stepped} matrix $B$ such that for all $j_1$ and $j_2$ inequality $j_1 \leq j_2$ implies that the hyperplane $\Gamma_{i,j_1}$ of direction $i$ is not greater than the hyperplane $ \Gamma_{i,j_2}$ of the same direction entrywise.
+A multidimensional $(0,1)$-matrix $A$ of order $n$ is called \textit{stepped} if for every direction $i$ of hyperplanes and for all $1 \leq j_1 < j_2 \leq n$ the support of the hyperplane $\Gamma_{i,j_1}$ includes the support of the hyperplane $ \Gamma_{i,j_2}$.
+Note that for every hyperplane cover $\Lambda$ the matrix $A(\Lambda)$ is equivalent to some stepped matrix $B$ since at each direction we can arrange the weights of hyperplanes in descending order.
 On the other hand, not for every stepped matrix $B$ there is a hyperplane cover $\Lambda$ such that $B = A(\Lambda)$.
-Multidimensional stepped matrices of order $2$ are known as monotonic boolean functions, and $2$-dimensional stepped matrices are $(0,1)$-matrices in echelon form.
+Multidimensional stepped matrices of order $2$ are known as monotonic boolean functions; $(0,1)$-matrices in echelon form serve as an example of $2$-dimensional stepped matrices.

-A $d$-dimensional $(0,1)$-matrix $A$ of order $n$ is called \textit{extremal} if $A$ has no polydiagonals and after replacing each zero entry by unity one the resulting matrix has a polydiagonal.
+A $d$-dimensional $(0,1)$-matrix $A$ of order $n$ is called \textit{extremal} if $A$ contains no polydiagonals and after adding any entry to the support of $A$ the resulting matrix contains a polydiagonal.
 The \textit{deficiency} $\delta$ of an extremal matrix $A$ of order $n$ is the difference between $n$ and the weight of the optimal polyplex in $A$.

 At last we introduce a special class of extremal matrices.
-We will say that a multidimensional $(0,1)$-matrix $A$ is \textit{diagonally extremal} if it has no polydiagonals and for each index $\alpha$ such that $a_\alpha = 0$ the submatrix $A_{\alpha}$ has a diagonal.
+We will say that a multidimensional $(0,1)$-matrix $A$ is \textit{diagonally extremal} if it contains no polydiagonals and for each index $\alpha$ such that $a_\alpha = 0$ the submatrix $A_{\alpha}$ contains a diagonal.